txt/ase23/docs/syllabus.md

 - Aside from that, you have  to service all your homework, and project commitments.
 It is very bad to be absent from your project except for anticipated absences condonned by the univerisity:
-     - Representing an official university function (e.g. athletics)
-     - Required court attendance as certified by the Clerk of Court.
-     - Students will be allowed a minimum of two excused absences per academic year for religious observances
-     - Required military duty as certified by the student's commanding officer.
-- Unanticipated absences.
-Examples include:
-     - Short-term illness or injury
-     - Death or serious illnesses in the family when documented appropriately.

 On top of that, Covid-related issues will, of course, also be excused.

-(And no where on that list is "I have to go to a wedding in India".)

 ### Expected Workload